marios/tripleo_ruck_job_tool/README.md

                       Runs in a loop for multiple queries.
 It will first also refresh repos.
   -h, --help          print this help and exit
 ```

-## Run oooci-jobs.sh

-There are two main modes:

-  * Single query mode - where you must specify a jobname
-  * Loop mode for multiple queries which you can enable with -f or--foreva
+### First run and repo setup

-The first time you query for a job you will see an error if any of the expected local repos are missing:
+Unless you use the --foreva mode which always runs the repo setup, the first time you query for a job you will see an error for any missing local repo checkouts.

 ```
 [m@192 ]$ ./oooci-jobs.sh tripleo-ci-rhel-8-standalone-rhos-15